 Quick order functionality helps a buyer who knows the exact part numbers they are looking to purchase, and who expects to spend as little time on an aftermarket parts website as possible.
 All a buyer has to do is enter the part numbers and quantities into the order pad and add them to the cart.

 Often, B2B purchasers will not know product details or parts by their image, they are simply looking for the fastest way to confirm price and availability and get their parts on order.
-By removing the need to search and find each part, this allows them to have the order done in a fraction of the time.
+Removing the need to search and find each part, allows them to have the order done in a fraction of the time.

 4. Flexible Payment Options